aylton-almeida/GastosUnidunite/libraries/javafx-sdk-11.0.2/legal/javafx.web/icu_web.md

  #   * modification, are permitted provided that the following conditions
  #   * are met:
  #   *
  #   * .
-Redistributions of source code must retain the above copyright
+Redistributions of source id must retain the above copyright
  #   *   notice, this list of conditions and the following disclaimer.
  #   * .
 Redistributions in binary form must reproduce the above copyright
  #   *   notice, this list of conditions and the following disclaimer in